vik-s/quartz/content/projects/newsletter/long form/Understanding Classes of Amplifier Operation.md

 *put picture of transistor in class A operation using only IV curves*

 From the IV space of the device, we can set voltages as follows:
-- Choose a drain voltage VD such that its instantaneous value during amplification will not exceed the maximum allowed drain voltage.
+- Choose a drain voltage VD such that its instantaneous value during amplification:
+	- will not exceed the maximum allowed drain voltage
+	- will not put the transistor drain below knee-voltage, where it is primarily a voltage controlled resistor (keeps it in saturation)
-- Choose a gate voltage VG so that the instantaneous current will not exceed the maximum drain current (Imax) supported by the device.
-For this, we will need a gate voltage that establishes a quiescent current of Imax/2 so that the signal swing can utilize the entire linear range of output current, without being limited by the cutoff region, or Imax of the device.
+- Choose a gate voltage VG so that the instantaneous current:
+	- will not exceed the maximum drain current (Imax) supported by the device
+	- will not drop to zero due to device entering cut-off

 The result of these choices is that the Q-point often lies smack dab in the middle of the IV space that offers linear operation.
+VD is chosen to about half the maximum voltage tolerated by the transistor.
+VG is chosen so that the quiescent drain current is about half the maximum current supported by the device (Imax/2).

 The next question is what kind of load should be presented at the output.
 If the drain voltage is VD and the drain current is Imax/2, then the optimum load resistance is
 $$